webiny/BackupService/README.md

 You can run the script via CLI or you can configure a cron job.

-As for the configuration parameters, where is an example config.
+As for the configuration parameters, here is an example config.

 ```yaml
 BackupService: